AdobeDocs/audience-manager.pt-BR/help/using/features/datasources-list-and-settings.md

 The [!UICONTROL Data Sources] dashboard (**[!UICONTROL Audience Data]** &gt; **[!UICONTROL Data Sources]**) contains features and tools that help you:

-* See all your existing data sources, including each data source&#39;s description, status, and whether it is [!UICONTROL Inbound], [!UICONTROL Outbound], both, or a [!UICONTROL Shared Provider].
+* See all your existing data sources, including each data source's description, status, and whether it is [!UICONTROL Inbound], [!UICONTROL Outbound], both, or a [!UICONTROL Shared Provider].
 * Pesquise por fontes de dados por nome.
 * Crie, edite e exclua fontes de dados.